mlisonek98/spotifyFellowshipApplication/README.md

 Have too many events on one day?
 The UI of this application handles that, so don't worry.

+You Can See The Application Live At : https://spotifycalendar2018.herokuapp.com/

+OR

 To run app, clone into repo

 Then npm install